Made possible by an eCampus Research and Innovation grant.

-Research will support the development, administration, and assessment of the Foundations for Academic Success academic integrity mobile learning (FAS) tool that explores best strategies, from a student user perspective, for accessing, delivering, assessing, and learning this information with mobile technology.
+Research will support the development, administration, and assessment of the Foundations for Academic Success academic integrity mobile learning (IntegrityMatters) tool that explores best strategies, from a student user perspective, for accessing, delivering, assessing, and learning this information with mobile technology.

 Academic integrity content in this mobile application extends beyond its utility to University of Waterloo students as the values it promotes apply provincially, nationally and internationally.
 Open-access mobile application has the potential to be adopted and used across many post-secondary colleges and universities.